RomeCore/RCParsing/README.md

 - **API Ergonomics:** Introducing even more expressive and fluent methods (such as expression builder).
 - **New Built-in Rules:** Adding common patterns (e.g., number with wide range of notations).
 - **Visualization Tooling:** Exploring tools for debugging and visualizing resulting AST.
+- **Grammar Transformers**: Builder extensions that can be used to optimize parsers, eliminate left recursion and more.
+- **Semantic analysis**: Multi-stage tools that simplifies AST semantic analysis.
+- **NFA Algorithm**: Adaptive parsing algorithm, which is more powerful for parsing complex rules.

 # Contributing